-- Datasets explicitly created to require multiple steps through text - Often labeled with "supporting facts" to demonstrate that multiple steps are necessary - e.g. HotpotQA (Yang et al. 2018) - As always, be aware of dataset bias...
-(Chen and Durrett 2019)
+- Datasets explicitly created to require multiple steps through text - Often labeled with "supporting facts" to demonstrate that multiple steps are necessary - e.g. HotpotQA (Yang et al. 2018), WikiHop (Welbl et al. 2018) - As always, be aware of dataset bias: we can predict where the answer is for more than half of questions in HotpotQA & WikiHop (Chen and Durrett 2019)